Page Ranch median real estate price is $571,035, which is less expensive than 77.0% of California neighborhoods and 28.3% of all U.S. neighborhoods.

 Of note is NeighborhoodScout's research finding that the Page Ranch neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Page Ranch community truly stands out from the rest in this regard.

 In addition, one of the really interesting characteristics about the Page Ranch neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
-For each of these reasons, the neighborhood is rated among the top 0.3% of college-friendly places to live in the state of California.
-In addition to being an excellent choice for college students, this neighborhood is also a very good choice for first-time home buyers and families with school-aged children.
+For each of these reasons, the neighborhood is rated among the top 2.6% of college-friendly places to live in the state of California.
+In addition to being an excellent choice for college students, this neighborhood is also a very good choice for families with school-aged children and first-time home buyers.

-American households most often have a car, and regularly they have two or three.
-But households in the Page Ranch neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Page Ranch neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
-NeighborhoodScout's Analysis reveals that 39.6% of the households here have four, five, or more cars.
-That is more cars per household than in 98.1% of the neighborhoods in the nation.
+NeighborhoodScout's Analysis reveals that 37.4% of the households here have four, five, or more cars.
+That is more cars per household than in 97.3% of the neighborhoods in the nation.

-Did you know that the Page Ranch neighborhood has more Norwegian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Page Ranch neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 6.7% of this neighborhood's residents have Norwegian ancestry.
+In fact, 54.6% of this neighborhood's residents have Mexican ancestry.

-The neighbors in the Page Ranch neighborhood in Hemet are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 60.1% of the neighborhoods in America.
+The neighbors in the Page Ranch neighborhood in Hemet are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 46.4% of the neighborhoods in America.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Page Ranch neighborhood, 42.3% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 35.1% of the residents employed.
-Other residents here are employed in government jobs, whether they are in local, state, or federal positions (16.9%), and 15.8% in executive, management, and professional occupations.
+In the Page Ranch neighborhood, 42.0% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is government jobs, whether they are in local, state, or federal positions, with 31.2% of the residents employed.
+Other residents here are employed in executive, management, and professional occupations (30.0%), and 18.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Page Ranch neighborhood is English, spoken by 71.5% of households.
-Other important languages spoken here include Spanish and Italian.
+The most common language spoken in the Page Ranch neighborhood is English, spoken by 79.2% of households.
+Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region) and Italian.

-In the Page Ranch neighborhood in Hemet, CA, residents most commonly identify their ethnicity or ancestry as Mexican (50.5%).
-There are also a number of people of German ancestry (12.5%), and residents who report Norwegian roots (6.7%), and some of the residents are also of English ancestry (5.4%), along with some Spanish ancestry residents (2.9%), among others.
-In addition, 11.5% of the residents of this neighborhood were born in another country.
+In the Page Ranch neighborhood in Hemet, CA, residents most commonly identify their ethnicity or ancestry as Mexican (54.6%).
+There are also a number of people of English ancestry (8.7%), and residents who report German roots (5.4%), and some of the residents are also of Norwegian ancestry (3.9%), along with some Sub-Saharan African ancestry residents (2.5%), among others.